 Perhaps you’ve seen rainbow rose seeds for sale that promise to grow into brightly colored roses.
 Unfortunately, rainbow roses need to be created, not grown.
 As mentioned, rainbow roses are not the result of crossing two different colored roses, and even if they were, hybrid plants do not grow true to seed until they have been stabilized.

 The seeds being offered are just a scam.
 However, you can try and color some roses yourself.
 You probably won’t get the vivid colors Van de Werken produced because his team isn't releasing the details of the dye or the procedure, but since it is basically osmosis, you will be able to make a reasonable facsimile.

 - Start with a white rose.
 Choose one where the bud is just starting to open.
 If the bud is too tight, it may never open, and if the flower has already unfurled, it will not have sufficient time to absorb the dye before it starts to fade.

 - Make a fresh cut in the stem.
 If you have a long stem rose, shorten the stem to about 8 to 12 inches, so the dye does not have to travel so far.

-- Using a sharp blade or knife, divide the stem into verticle sections, one section for each color.
+- Using a sharp blade or knife, divide the stem into vertical sections, one section for each color.
 Cut about 3 inches up the stem.
-Don’t make more than 3 to 4 sections or they will be too fragile to survive.
+Don’t make more than 3 to 4 sections or the flowers will be too fragile to survive.